 This type of international immersion has many educational and personal benefits.
 Students who have participated in the past have all spoken about the tremendous experiences and learnings not only in the classroom, but also from the people and places that they were able to interact with.
 They have become more independent in their thinking, self-sufficient and confident.
 They have also been able to make new friends, learn new languages and experience the world first-hand as true global citizens.
-A number of options for student exchanges are available to undergraduate and postgraduate students which are:
+Several options for student exchanges are available to undergraduate and postgraduate students which are:

-Exchange Students - from one semester to one year duration.
-Study tours through the "UWI Discover's" programme - for one to two weeks.
-Visiting Students - for postgraduate students doing research on invitation by overseas institution.
+- 1. Exchange Students from one semester to one year duration. - 2.
+Study tours through the "UWI Discover's" programme for one to two weeks. - 3.
+Visiting Students for postgraduate students doing research on invitation by overseas institution. - 4.
+Virtual Exchanges (UWI-VEP) Our target demographic for virtual exchanges include: - For students who could otherwise not afford a semester abroad - · For students who just wish to enrich their transcript with a few specific external courses from partner universities - For students who cannot study abroad because personal commitments